nickmonad/bips.dev/web/content/8/index.md

 of full nodes upgrading.
 Since all consensus rules are ultimately enforced by full nodes, eventually any new soft fork will be enforced by the economy.
-This proposal combines these two aspects to provide eventual flag day activation after a reasonable time (recommended a year), as well as for accelerated activation by majority of hash rate before the flag date.
+This proposal combines these two aspects to provide optional flag day activation after a reasonable time, as well as for accelerated activation by majority of hash rate before the flag date.

 Due to using timestamps rather than block heights, it was found to be a risk that a sudden loss of significant hashrate could interfere with a